Westfield Shopping App

 Actions taken so far

-Revamped UI on Android app to better serve Android users while maintaining feature parody across both platforms
+Revamped UI on Android app to better serve Android users while maintaining feature parity across both platforms

 Conceptualizing 'modes' in the app.
 Weekday vs. Weekend, Morning vs. Afternoon, etc...